 At various times, Steve has lived in Scotland, Ireland, Canada, Turkey, Japan, and the United States.
 He's packed and unpacked a lot of boxes and he's worn out several passports.
 A native of Texas, he lives in New England with his wife Aileen D’Arcy.

-Steve got his start in writing by working as editor-in-chief of newspapers and yearbooks in high school and college.
+Steve got his start in writing as editor-in-chief of newspapers and yearbooks in high school and college.
 Later he was a feature writer for the Alamogordo Daily News in New Mexico and a staff writer for The Columbia Missourian.

 Comedy and light satire are recurring genres of choice for Steve in books like Salvation at Rio Feo and Fair Share because he believes that “humor is a band-aid for the soul.”
 He says, “I believe sunshine cures the blues, the ocean heals cuts, and humor repairs the damage of the great hurts of life.”

 His latest book, Twisted Piccolo, is a fast-paced adventure in the fictional memoir tradition that follows the twists and turns of an elite fighter pilot who faces blackmailing, being held captive, and blackballing on the journey to his treasure.
 He is working on a novel called Alibi for a Vigilante, a sequel to his first novel, Caledonia Switch.